 M3MSat builds upon the strong partnership between COM DEV Ltd. and the Space Flight Laboratory (SFL) that led to the successful NTS mission.
-COM DEV, as the prime contractor, is responsible for spacecraft integration and testing as well as development of the spacecraft structure, the TT&C subsystem and the AIS and LDRS payloads.
-SFL was contracted to provide the spacecraft power, attitude determination and control and the command and data handling subsystems.
+COM DEV, as the prime contractor, is responsible for spacecraft integration and testing as well as development of the spacecraft structure, the TT&C subsystem and the AIS time an AIS message was received by a nanosatellite[1].
+This was a significant achievement considering that NTS was conceived of and launched within a 7 month period.
+This mission demonstrated the utility of nanosatellites to rapidly deploy and demonstrate new technology in space.